onap/integration/bootstrap/vagrant-onap/doc/source/features/configure_execution.rst

 Modify execution values
 =======================

-In order to provide a flexible plataform that adjusts to different developer needs, it has been implemented two mechanism to configure the execution of this project.
+In order to provide a flexible platform that adjusts to different developer needs, it has been implemented two mechanism to configure the execution of this project.